Kamaka Island,

 LOCATION: Kamaka Island, French Polynesia

-THE WORK: Together with local partners Société d'Ornithologie de Polynésie (also known as “Manu”), the Reasin family, and the Mangareva Community, IOCC partners have already completed an operation to remove invasive rats from Kamaka.
-With these predators removed, efforts to recover the endangered Polynesian Storm-Petrel can begin.
+THE WORK: Together with local partners Société d'Ornithologie de Polynésie (also known as “Manu”), the Reasin family, and the Mangareva Community, IOCC partners removed invasive rats from Kamaka.
+With these predators removed, the partners implemented social attraction methods, such as decoys and audio recordings, to encourage the recolonization of seabirds.

 SPECIES: Polynesian Storm-Petrel, Tahiti Petrel, and Murphy’s Petrel